5/12/2025

 Chief Financial Officer

-Yeah, I mean, the single ACV release is really it's one of two things.
-It's either new customers, new logos that we are bringing on board or existing customers who are expanding their relationship with us.
-So that that is what's driving the ACV release, which was the majority of what we were able to to achieve in the order.
-So that I would I would consider if you want to think about that as new versus old, that's the way to think about, you know, new.
+Yeah, I mean, the single ACV release is really, it's one of two things.
+It's either new customers, new logos that we are bringing on board, or existing customers who are expanding their relationship with us.
+So that is what's driving the ACV release, which was the majority of what we were able to achieve in the quarter.
+So that I would consider, if you want to think about that as new versus old, that's the way to think about you know, new.
 That's not all volume driven.
-It's mostly driven by minimums.
-But but nonetheless, that's new customers.
-And then as I alluded to earlier, there was, you know, we had an uptick from from volumes and that's primarily, you know, our existing customers and volume that's being driven from from their, you know, from from from their operations that is flowing through for revenue from us.
+It's mostly driven by minimums, but nonetheless, that's new customers.
+And then as I alluded to earlier, there was, you know, we had an uptick from volumes and that's primarily, you know, our existing customers and volume that's being driven, you know, from their, you know, from their operations that is flowing through for revenue from us.
 And think of that really as volume that is piercing the minimums and that we are getting some upside on.

 speaker